 We have proved that every executable behaviour can be specified in the $\pi$-calculus modulo divergence-preserving branching bisimilarity.
 We shall now investigate to what extent behaviour specified in the $\pi$-calculus is executable.
 Recall that we have defined executable behaviour as behaviour of an RTM.
 So, in order to prove that the behaviour specified by a $\pi$-term is executable, we need to show that the transition system associated with this $\pi$-term is behaviourally equivalent to the transition system associated with some RTM.

-Note that there is an apparent mismatch between the formalisms of RTMs and the $\pi$-calculus.
-On the one hand, the notion of RTM as we have defined in Section~\ref{sec:def} presupposes \emph{finite} sets $\Atau$ and $\Dbox$ of actions and data symbols, and also the transition relation of an RTM is \emph{finite}.
-As a consequence, we have observed, the transition system associated with an RTM is finitely branching, and, in fact, its branching degree is bounded by a natural number.
+Note, however, that there is a mismatch between the formalisms of RTMs and $\pi$-calculus.
+On the one hand, the notion of RTM as we have defined it in Section~\ref{subsec:behaviour} presupposes \emph{finite} sets $\Atau$ and $\Dbox$ of actions and data symbols, and also the transition relation of an RTM is \emph{finite}.
+As a consequence, the transition system associated with an RTM is finitely branching, and, in fact, its branching degree is bounded by a natural number.
 (Note that this does not mean that RTMs cannot deal with data of unbounded size; it only means that it has to be encoded using finitely many symbols.)
 The $\pi$-calculus, on the other hand, presupposes an infinite set of names by which an infinite set of actions $\Api$ is generated.
-Furthermore, the transition system associated with a $\pi$-term by the structural operational semantics (see Fig.~\ref{tab:pi-semantics}) may contain states with an infinite branching degree, due to the rules for input prefix and bound output prefix.
-Regarding this gap, we shall explore two ways to establish simulation of $\pi$-calculus terms by RTMs.
-One is to extend the formalism of RTMs to presuppose an infinite set of actions, and the other is to restrict the $\pi$-calculus to use a finite set of names.
+Furthermore, the transition system associated with a $\pi$-term by the structural operational semantics (see Table~\ref{tab:pi-semantics}) may contain states with an infinite branching degree, even modulo branching bisimilarity, due to the rules for input prefix and bound output prefix.